EQua-Dev/Assessment_Auth_SDK_Android/README.md

 ```

 2. **Set up the project for the SDK UI**
-The SDK uses Jetpack Compose and so, if the project does not support jetpack compose, include its libraries and support in the app/build.gradle file
+The SDK uses Jetpack Compose and so, if the project does not support Jetpack Compose, include its libraries and support in the app/build.gradle file

 ***Include these libraries into the dependencies block***
 ``` bash